puppetlabs/puppet-docs/source/puppet/3.6/reference/dirs_manifest.markdown

 The main manifest may be a single file or a directory of `.pp` files.
 To check the actual manifest your puppet master will use, [run `puppet config print manifest --section master --environment <ENVIRONMENT>`][print_settings].

 > **Recommended:** If you're using the main manifest heavily instead of relying on an [ENC][], consider changing the `manifest` setting to `$confdir/manifests`.
 This lets you split up your top-level code into multiple files while [avoiding the `import` keyword][import_deprecation].
 It will also match the behavior of [simple environments][environment].

-> **Bug warning:**  [PUP-1944](https://tickets.puppetlabs.com/browse/PUP-1944) --- In Puppet 3.5.0-rc1, the puppet master will malfunction if the value of the `manifest` setting is a directory but doesn't exactly match the (otherwise unused) `manifestdir` setting.

 ### With Puppet Apply